 Since we generally eat dinners together, you are welcome to help cook and we always appreciate help cleaning up.
 (Some of the best conversations happen while washing and drying dishes, right?)
 We love to try new cuisines and are open to vegan or vegetarian dishes but normally we are omnivores who eat as organic or home grown as we can manage.
 Because everyone eats, we don't count food preparation or cleanup time toward work time.
 We figure if you were our family, you'd help out in the kitchen, so that is just part of joining our family during your stay.

-We have a man's mountain bicycle and some camping gear you may borrow and all kinds of tourist information on hand.
+We have a man's mountain bicycle, a woman's street bicycle, and some camping gear you may borrow and all kinds of tourist information on hand.
 We have plenty of safe parking if you drive here (recommended).
 We can also accommodate a camper or trailer as we have an extra gravel drive pad, and can run a power cord and hose if you'd prefer to stay there (no sewer hookup, though).

 Please be aware that we live in the desert.
 That means that from July to September, temperatures can reach 110F (43C) during the day.
 Most serious gardening is over by then, and it is too hot to paint outdoors most days.
 We do have indoor projects in our air-conditioned home that need to be done, but our most pleasant times of the year are October through June.
 November, December, and January can have frost overnight and a few rainy days but in general afternoons are sunny and warm with bright blue skies and little wind, perfect hiking weather, although some higher trails get too icy to be safe.
 We only get snow once or twice each winter and it rarely lasts more than a day.